robolab-pavia/slr-kit/slrkit.md

 * `preprocess`: to recreate the *preprocess* file used by the lda related commands.

 After these commands the working directory is ready to run any lda related command.

+The `build` command executes these commands in order.

 ## Auto-discovery of the configuration parameters